 Experts agree the Mediterranean diet may improve cholesterol levels, blood vessel health and blood sugar levels as a whole.
 It might also reduce inflammation (because it involves a high intake of antioxidants).
 And each of these factors is linked to various forms of dementia and cognitive impairment.

-A Word of Caution
+A word of caution

 There are various other factors that could create the connection.
-For example it is possible that individuals following a healthy Mediterranean diet are also very active or have a higher socioeconomic status, each of which could result in overall better health and a decreased risk of MCI.
+For example, it is possible that individuals following a healthy Mediterranean diet are also very active or have a higher socioeconomic status, both of which could result in overall better health and a decreased risk of MCI.

 - Scarmeas, N., Stern, Y., Mayeux, R., Manly, J. J., Schupf, N., & Luchsinger, J. A. (2009).
 Mediterranean Diet and Mild Cognitive Impairment.
 Arch Neurol., 66(2), 216-225.

-Last Reviewed 18/Sep/2016
+Last reviewed 18/Sep/2016